bassamanator/Sovol-SV06-firmware/README.md

 - [x] Get the Ellis `TEST_SPEED` macro working. ⚠️This works on Vorons only!.
 - [x] Add information about directory structure.
 - [x] Create FAQ section.
-- [x] Get filament sensor working with hotend PCB.
+- [x] Get filament sensor working.
-- [x] Finalize filament sensor config and merge into `master`.
 - [ ] Create topic in Discussion section detailing how users should keep this repository in sync with their own Klipper config using `git`.
 - [ ] Explain `PAUSE`/`RESUME` extruder behaviour.
 - [ ] Integrate KAMP (Klipper Adaptive Meshing and Purging).